JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 So, this is the simplest use case of Helm.
 You can observe the benefits of using Helm Charts,
 also you can roll back or upgrade helm charts.

-When you type : helm list it will provide a list of releases in the default namespace.
+When you type: helm list it will provide a list of releases in the default namespace.
 You can also pass **all-namespaces** to get all releases present across namespaces.

 ![step23](./steps/step23.png)

-You can also update the repository by typing :
+You can also update the repository by typing:

 ```bash
 helm repo update